-Bekele is a Community Organiser who works with others to build the power of civil society so that it holds the state and the market to account.
-Organised Civil Society is the backbone of democracy.
-As a human rights advocate, Bekele believes we should do a lot to make the world a better place to live in; a place of tolerance and respect to the right to life.
-Bekele also writes about different issues on different platforms.
-This blog reflects Bekele’s personal views. አለፎ አልፎ ይህችን ብሎግ ጎብኘት ያድርጓት።
+Bekele is Director of UK Welcomes Refugees.
+He loves Community Organising.
+Building the power of civil society is important for Bekele as he believes that organised Civil Society is the backbone of democracy.
+As a human rights advocate, Bekele believes we should do a lot to make the world a better place to live in; a place of tolerance and respect.
+Bekele writes about different issues on different platforms.
+This blog reflects Bekele’s personal views.
+One Love! አለፎ አልፎ ይህችን ብሎግ ጎብኘት ያድርጓት።

 25 September 2019